Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Contraindications: individual intolerance to the components of the drug, myocardial infarction, myocarditis.

 Efficiency.
-With the right choice hormone therapy treatment efficiency is high.
+With correctly selected hormone therapy the effectiveness of treatment is high.

 1. Suppression of prolactin synthesis.
-Dopamine D 2 receptor agonists are used.
-Parlodel 2.5-3.5 mg per day, Lisuride 0.05-0.075 mg, Dostinex 0.5 mg once a week.
+Dopamine D2 receptor agonists are used.
+Parlodel 2.5-3.5 mg per day, lisuride 0.05-0.075 mg, Dostinex 0.5 mg once a week.
 These drugs bind to dopamine receptors in the brain, causing the pituitary gland to release fewer prolactin molecules.
-The hormonal activity of the tumor and its size decrease, lactation is suppressed and the menstrual cycle is normalized.
-The dosage and duration of administration is determined individually, based on the results of the tests.
+The hormonal activity of the tumor and its size are reduced, lactation is suppressed and the menstrual cycle is normalized.
+The dosage and duration of administration are determined individually, based on test results.

 Indications: prolactinomas, micro- and macroadenomas of the pituitary gland.